-The analyzer enclosure and the cleaner enclosure may be mounted to any flat surface, like a wall or plate.
-A bracket assembly is available (#00-0930) for mounting a flat PVC, aluminum, or stainless steel plate to hold the two enclosures to typical aeration handrail systems.
+Monitor enclosure may be mounted to any flat surface like a wall or plate.
+A bracket assembly is available (#00-0930) for mounting the monitor enclosure to aeration handrail systems.
 This bracket locates the monitor at a convenient height for viewing the display and using the controls.

-2.2 Wall or Pipe Mount
+2.2 Wall Mount